 These projections were then allocated to the traffic analysis zones used by the City's traffic forecasting model.
 The traffic forecasting model was then used to develop projections of future traffic demand on the area's roadway system.
 Based on these forecasts and analyses, various roadway improvements have been identified to accommodate future vehicle trip growth under this General Plan.
-These improvements will maintain or improve current LOS for roadways and meet the General Plan's LOS standards within Hollister.
-These improvements are summarized in Table C-3.
+These improvements will maintain or improve current LOS for intersections and meet the General Plan's LOS standards in Hollister.
+Table C-3 summarizes the roadway improvements and Table C-4 summarizes the intersection improvements.